astrohart/MyProjectWizards/MyProjectWizard/README.md

 ##### Summary

-Gets the value of the checkbox.
+Gets the value of the Create Data Access Layer checkbox.

 <a name='P-MyProjectWizard-ExampleDialogBox-CreateUserInterfaceLayer'></a>
 ### CreateUserInterfaceLayer `property`

 ##### Summary

-Gets the value of the checkbox.
+Gets the value of the Create User Interface Layer checkbox.

 <a name='P-MyProjectWizard-ExampleDialogBox-CurrentConfiguration'></a>
 ### CurrentConfiguration `property`